The Barkleys of Broadway: Songs

-Response
+Release

+The Barkleys of Broadway opened on May 4, 1949 at Loew's State Theatre in New York City.

+Reception

-Critical
+Critical reaction

 Critical response to The Barkleys of Broadway was mixed but positive.

-Box Office
+Box office

-According to MGM records the film earned $2,987,000 in the US and Canada and $1,434,000 overseas resulting in a profit of $324,000.
+The film grossed $50,000 in its first week at the State.
+According to MGM records, the film earned $2,987,000 in theatrical rentals in the US and Canada and $1,434,000 overseas resulting in a profit of $324,000.

 Awards and honors

 Although the film did not win any awards, it did receive several nominations.
-Cinematographer Harry Stradling Sr. was nominated for a 1950 Academy Award for Best Color Cinematography, and writers Comden and Green were nominated for a Writers Guild of America Award for Best Written American Musical.
+Cinematographer Harry Stradling Sr. was nominated for a 1950 Academy Award for Best Color Cinematography.
+Betty Comden and Adolph Green were nominated for a Writers Guild of America Award for Best Written American Musical.

 Adaptations

 A radio version of the film was broadcast on January 1, 1951, as an episode of the Lux Radio Theater, with Ginger Rogers reprising the role of Dinah Barkley, and George Murphy playing her husband and partner Josh.